 (5) a statement showing that the attorney making the motion has made a reasonable effort to reach agreement with opposing attorneys on the matters set forth in the motion.
 Each party and each party's attorney are under a duty to participate in good faith in the framing of a discovery plan if a plan is proposed by the attorney for any party.
 Notice of the motion shall be served on all parties.
-Objections or additions to matters set forth in the motion shall be served of the motion.
+Objections or additions to matters set forth in the motion shall be served not later than 14 days after service of the motion.